HL7/davinci-atr/input/pagecontent/usecases.md

 ### Member Attribution List Exchange Patterns

 The section takes the workflow described above and identifies the different types of exchange patterns that are currently used.
-Although each of the patterns identified below are used in the real world, the initial version of the Implemetnation Guide will focus on the exchange mechanisms identified in pattern #2.
+Although each of the patterns identified below are used in the real world, the initial version of the Implementation Guide will focus on the exchange mechanisms identified in pattern #2.

 {::options parse_block_html="false" /}
 <figure>